Blues start title defence with victory over Ports

 Ethan Devine hooked home to make it 2-0 on 57 minutes before Eetu Vertainen headed in the third.

-Andrew Clark's close-range finish sealed a comfortable victory with five minutes left.
+Andrew Clarke's close-range finish sealed a comfortable victory with five minutes left.

+Robbie McDaid made his Premiership debut for Linfield while Ports boss Paul Doolin named five debutants in his line-up.

+Millar got David Healy's men off to the best possible start by netting a seventh-minute opener, showing great awareness to nip in at the back post after Portadown failed to clear the Vertainen's cross.